Louis Kessler's

 by Adam Berent

-This is a site documenting the development of a computer chess program, sort of very much like I did 30 years ago.
-Adam details all the steps that he's taking and has set performance goals for his program to meet.
+This is a site documenting the development of a computer chess program, sort of very much like I did 50 years ago.
+Adam details all the steps that he took and the goals he had for his program.

 home